No Mercy (2003)

-The 2003 No Mercy was the sixth No Mercy professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
-The event took place on October 19, 2003, at the 1st Mariner Arena in Baltimore, Maryland.
+The 2003 No Mercy was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the sixth No Mercy and took place on October 19, 2003, at the 1st Mariner Arena in Baltimore, Maryland.
+It was held exclusively for wrestlers from the promotion's SmackDown! brand division, which made it the first brand-exclusive No Mercy after the previous year's event also featured wrestlers from Raw.

 Nine professional wrestling matches were scheduled on the event's card.
 The main event saw WWE Champion Brock Lesnar defeat The Undertaker to retain his championship in a match where a chain was hung from a pole and the first man to reach it could use it as a legal weapon in what was called a Biker Chain match.
 Two featured bouts were scheduled on the undercard.
-In a standard match for the WWE United States Championship, the Big Show defeated Eddie Guerrero to win the title.
+In a standard match for the WWE United States Championship, Big Show defeated Eddie Guerrero to win the title.
 The other was also a standard match, in which Kurt Angle defeated John Cena.

 No Mercy had an attendance of approximately 8,500 and received about 254,000 pay-per-view buys, more than the following year's event.
 This event helped WWE increase its pay-per-view revenue by $6.2 million from the previous year.
 When the event was released on DVD, it reached a peak position of seventh on Billboard's DVD Sales Chart.

 Production

 Background

-No Mercy was first held by World Wrestling Entertainment (WWE) as a United Kingdom-exclusive pay-per-view (PPV) in May 1999.
+No Mercy was first held by World Wrestling Entertainment (WWE) as a United Kingdom-exclusive professional wrestling pay-per-view (PPV) in May 1999.
 A second No Mercy was then held later that same year in October, but in the United States, which established No Mercy as the annual October PPV for the promotion.
-The 2003 event was the sixth event under the No Mercy chronology and was held on October 19 at the 1st Mariner Arena in Baltimore, Maryland.
-While the previous year's event featured wrestlers from both the Raw and SmackDown! brands, the 2003 event was held exclusively for SmackDown!.
+The sixth event was held on October 19, 2003, at the 1st Mariner Arena in Baltimore, Maryland.
+While the previous year's event featured wrestlers from both the Raw and SmackDown! brands, the 2003 event was held exclusively for SmackDown!, which made it the first brand-exclusive No Mercy.